 Data centers enable massive-scale operations and power online activities that make life more comfortable and manageable, which is all the more reason why we must protect them.
-Traditional security methods such as badge IDs, security guards, and fingerprint readers won’t do the trick anymore- especially if a company has multiple locations to protect and keep an eye on at all times.
+Traditional biometrics and security methods such as badge IDs, security guards, and fingerprint readers won’t do the trick anymore, especially if a company has multiple locations to protect and keep an eye on at all times.
 While these methods may have been efficient initially, trespassers quickly learn how to utilize their weak points to their advantage.

 Another primary concern of data centers is not having accurate, real-time monitoring to identify issues or anomalies that signify a security breach – and access control cards directly interfere with real-time tracking.
 If a trespasser were to use a stolen card or follow an authorized employee through an entryway, very little could be done to detect this wrongdoer before it was too late.
-3D facial authentication systems like Alcatraz’s Rock will only grant access to those registered in the system and deny access to those who are not.
+3D facial authentication door access control systems like Alcatraz’s Rock will only grant access to those registered in the system and deny access to those who are not.

 Finally, traditional door access control systems are ill-equipped to comply with the safety mandates enforced during the COVID-19 pandemic.
 Many require employees to touch a common surface to gain entry, like card scanners, fingerprint readers, and other biometrics and security protocols.
 The Alcatraz Rock has been created with employee safety in mind.
 In addition to securing perimeters, the Rock comes equipped with features like temperature scanning and mask detection, which are critical during this time.
 The touchless technology of the Rock allows it to scan individuals from a safe distance and grant entry only to those who have an average temperature and are wearing masks properly.